Ernst Laas: Biography

 In the conclusion of the third volume of his trilogy, Laas wrote about the philosophical and political significance of his investigations:When I placed my philosophical convictions in fundamental opposition to such highly celebrated names as Plato and Kant; when I seemed to declare war on the idealism praised by countless voices; when I set my views in historical connection with the infinitely often pilloried aphorisms of one of the despised Athenian sophists; when I revealed a certain predilection for the almost frivolous skeptic David Hume; when I introduced my own doctrine under the title of positivism: I had to be prepared for all sorts of misunderstandings and dialectical fencing tricks in an age where slogans often have more effect than arguments, where all forms of “intrusions into another field” (μετάβασις εἰς ἄλλο γένος) flourish most luxuriantly which tendentious rhetoric has invented, where one has become accustomed to defending occupied territory with all means of self-love and sophistry.Yet, he did not regret having strongly emphasized the contrast between idealism and positivism.
 On the contrary, he considered some life and world views currently represented in the name of idealistic philosophy not just inaccurate but even “dangerous,” indeed “culturally dangerous.”However as much as I hold certain forms of “idealism” in high regard, I cannot regret having marked the contrast more than my kinship from the outset.
 Even now I find some of the most praised species of this genus of life and world views not only more or less inaccurate, but also dangerous, culturally dangerous.
 And the longer I pay attention to the use of the word, especially in Germany, the more clearly I see that it all too often either presents itself as an easy reach grip for those who lack thoughts and knowledge, or whose cause has some rotten spot.
 Idealism shimmers in all possible colors and can always count on evoking at least a blind feeling of goodwill.
 So I hope that this may, in fact, contribute to a purer, more adequate knowledge of the matter represented here, even if it not only renounced rhetorical support but even seemed hostile to the idol of national bias.

 But due to overwork, he suffered from health issues as early as 1877.
 Despite this, he completed his three-volume Idealism and Positivism in 1884, and barely rested until he sent off the last manuscript in September of the previous year.
 But a ten-day stay in the Black Forest was hardly sufficient recovery for him.
 In November, he became seriously ill with a kidney disease, which was compounded by asthma and insomnia.
 After a brief resurgence in the winter, his health rapidly declined.
-He lost consciousness on July 23 and died on July 25 at 3:30 p.m.
+He lost consciousness on July 23 and died on July 25.